programming-in-python/ipp-exercise-tasks/README.md

 ### Lab Modules, Milestones and Labels Navigation

 Lab Modules are organized into 'parts', which are intended to represent categories of exercises that are related, yet are also designed to be implemented in sequence, as each part is intended to be implemented in sequence (e.g., Part 01 first, with each lab module implemented in order, followed by Part 02, etc.) Lab module details are currently under development and will be linked here when available.

-For now, the structure is as follows:
+While subject to change, the course syllabus will generally align to the following schedule (assuming a 16-week semester):
   - [Part 01: Foundations](https://github.com/programming-in-python/pip-exercise-tasks/issues/4)
     - Introducing Computer Programming and the Python Language
     - Python Syntax (primitive types, variables, operators, string formatting)